-Moldova is highly vulnerable to climate change and disasters, with average annual economic loss of 2.13% GDP.
+Moldova is highly vulnerable to climate change and related disasters, with an average annual economic loss of 2.13% GDP.
 The country’s unique biodiversity is currently threatened by climate change, habitat fragmentation and over-exploitation.
-Enforcement of the environmental legislation is lagging behind, leading to environmental degradation, pollution and unsustainable use of natural resources.
-Moldova is also highly dependent on external energy sources.
+Enforcement of environmental legislation is lagging behind European standards, leading to environmental degradation, pollution and unsustainable use of natural resources.
+Moldova is still highly dependent on external energy sources.
 While there is a decrease in the country’s energy intensity, it is still higher than the average energy intensity in the EU countries by 29%.

-UNDP is assisting the Government of Moldova in its transition towards low-emission and climate-resilient development, by building up institutional, legal and individual capacities to respond to climate change and natural and man-made disasters, by exploring the potential of renewable energy and energy and resource efficiency in production and consumption, while supporting reform and modernization of the environmental management systems.
+UNDP is assisting the Government of Moldova in its transition towards low-emission and climate-resilient development, by building up institutional, legal and individual capacities to respond to climate-related and human-made disasters.